Mork & Mindy: Filming locations

 In an interview with Garry Marshall June 30, 2006, Pat O'Brien mentioned that Mork & Mindy was filmed on Paramount stage 27, the former studio for his infotainment program The Insider.

 The house from the show is located at 1619 Pine Street, just a few blocks from the Pearl Street Mall in Boulder.
 This was also used in the show as Mindy's actual address in Boulder, as shown in the episode "Mork Goes Public".
 The same house was used for exterior shots on the series Perfect Strangers, in Episode 21 of Season 5, "This Old House", in which the show's main characters, cousins Larry and Balki, remodel a home for a fix-and-flip with hope of huge profits.
 It is often mistaken as the house that the cousins moved into with their wives during the final two seasons.
 In addition, it was used in three episodes of Family Matters as Myra's house.
 As of June 2024, the house was valued at $3.1 million, with the date of its last sale as 1974, for US$80,000.

+For the show's opening credit sequence, Williams and/or Dawber were filmed at various Boulder locations, notably driving in a convertible Jeep along Boulder Canyon, in front of the Pine Street house, visiting the Pearl Street Mall music store, and the goalpost scene at CU Boulder's Folsom Field.